Quantum-Accelerators/quacc/docs/user/settings.md

 !!!
 Tip

-    To set a value to the Python equivalent of `None` in a YAML file, use 'null' as the value.
+    To set a value to the Python equivalent of `None` in a YAML file, use `null` as the value.

 By default, quacc looks for this YAML file at `~/.quacc.yaml`.
 If you wish to store the YAML file somewhere else or with a different name, you can define the environment variable `QUACC_CONFIG_FILE` and point it to the YAML path of your choosing.